 Booking requests on a Saturday need to be between 9.00am and 3.30pm, with a latest start time of 2.00pm.
 Please contact the Parish office for your suitable request time for other days of the week.

 To arrange a wedding, the couple needs to contact the Parish Priest or the priest of their choice who will then arrange an interview and explain the process relating to marriage in the Catholic Church.

 Please note, a visiting priest to the parish must complete the appropriate diocesan ministry forms required by the Sydney Archdiocese, before celebrating this Sacrament.

-Donation to the Church: An offering/donation of $600 is required for the use of the church and its facilities, made at the time of booking.
+A payment of $700 is required for the use of the church and its facilities.
+Once payment is made the requested date is confirmed.
 A discount is available if you are a parishioner, contributing to our parish envelope system.
 Please contact the Parish office to discuss a discount if this applies to you.
 Payment can be paid via VISA or Mastercard via the link in the top right-hand corner of this page (Secure Payment).
 This amount may be fully or partly refundable.
 The following can be used as a guide

 - If the wedding is cancelled no later than six months before the wedding date there will be a FULL REFUND.